Q: Who will be eligible to vote in the March 20 Primary Election?

 b) Voter is challenged and the judges uphold the challenge;

-c) Voter is required to provide ID but does not have proper ID;
+c) Voter is required to provide ID but does not have acceptable ID;

-d) Voter is listed as having cast a ballot in early or mail voting, but voter believes that record is in error;
+d) Voter is listed as having cast a ballot in early voting or through vote by mail, but voter believes that record is in error;

 e) Voter is casting a ballot during a court-ordered extension of hours at a polling place.